TakudzwaMakoni/toy-txn-engine/README.md

  transaction made by client B (if thats valid) is performed on client B's account, and not on client A's account.

 2. Disputes are valid against deposits only.
+Others are ignored.

 3. A frozen accounts means it cannot perform further deposits or withdrawals, any are ignored.